 - Ask the wedding party to arrive early so everyone is accounted for.

 - Have a box of tissues on every pew or row during the ceremony.
+Your guests will be thankful that they can blot their eyes before their mascara destroys the rest of their makeup.

 - Make your photography policy clear before people whip out their cameras and start clicking.